ETH-NEXUS/civicutils/README.md

 CIViCutils offers functionality to filter and prioritize evidence records based on the corresponding tiers of their matched variants.
 Function `match_in_civic()` (performs the query to CIViC) allows the user to directly filter the returned variant matches based on their assigned tiers through option `select_tier`, which indicates the type of tier selection to be applied, and can be either: `highest` (returns the best tier reported per variant match, using established hierarchy 1>1b>2>3>4), `all` (does not apply any filtering and returns all tiers available for each variant match), or a list of specific tier categories to select for (if all are provided, then no filtering is done).

 Alternatively, CIViCutils also provides function `filter_matches()`, which allows the user to select or filter variants based on their assigned tiers after the matching to CIViC evidence has already been performed, e.g. if `match_in_civic()` was initially run with argument `select_tier=all`, and now further filtering by tier is desired.
-Function `filter_matches()` offers the same filtering framework that can be applied during the CIViC query, i.e. parameter `select_tier` can be either `highest`, `all` or a list of specific tier categories to select for.
+This function offers the same filtering framework that can be applied during the CIViC query, i.e. parameter `select_tier` can be either `highest`, `all` or a list of specific tier categories to select for.
 Note that `filter_matches()` cannot be applied if the provided `match_map` was already processed and annotated for drug support information.
 ```
 from match import filter_matches